tock/tock/boards/nano33ble/README.md

     $ tockloader flash bootloaders/tock-bootloader.nano33ble.v1.1.0.0x00000.bin --address 0
     ```

+4. At this point we have two copies of the Tock bootloader installed: the intended
+   one at address 0x10000 and the temporary one at address 0x0.
+By default, the first bootloader
+   will jump to the second, and the second will continue running if no kernel is installed.
+   To reduce confusion, we can remove the second bootloader.
+To do this, we will overwrite
+   the start of the bootloader with zeros.

+   First, double tap the reset button.
+This will cause the first bootloader to stay
+   active.
+You should see the "ON" LED on.

+   Then, overwrite the second bootloader:

+    ```shell
+    $ tockloader write 0x10000 512 0
+    ```

-4. That's it!
+5. That's it!
 You now have the Tock bootloader.
 All `tockloader` commands should
    now work.

     You can test Tockloader by running: